How to Become an Orthodox Christian

 As commanded by our Lord Himself, we receive baptism, In the name of the Father, and of the Son, and of the Holy Spirit.
 (Matthew 28: 19-20)

-We are sealed with the gift of the Holy Spirit through life-giving Chrismation.
+We are anointed with Holy Chrism, and sealed with the gift of the Holy Spirit through life-giving Chrismation.
 (Romans 8, 1 Cor.
 6)

 And we become partakers of Divine Nature by keeping the command of our Lord Jesus Christ as he said in John 6:53-56.